MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/usage-report.md

 - **Devices**: Shows the number of daily devices used to interact with your app by all users.
 - **Duration**: Shows the total engagement hours (hours where a user is actively using your app).
 - **Retention**: Shows the total number of **DAU/MAU** (Daily Active Users/Monthly Active Users) over the selected period of time.

+When the **30D** time period is selected, you may see circle markers when viewing the **Users**, **Devices**, or **Duration** tabs.
+These represent a significant increase or decrease in a given value that we think you'll want to know about.
+The date on which the circle appears represents the end of the week in which we detected a significant increase or decrease compared to the week before that.
+To see more details about what's changed, hover over the circle.

+> [!TIP]
+> You can view more insights related to significant changes over the last 30 days in the [Insights report](insights-report.md).

 ## User sessions